If you need help accessing our website, call 855-698-9991

 Find a Doctor & Schedule

-The doctor may also order tests to look for the presence of bacteria and assess the extent of the condition.
+Your doctor may also order tests to look for the presence of bacteria and assess the extent of the condition.

-Blood Test
+Blood Tests

-MRI Scan
+MRI Scans

-To better view the structure of a bone or joint or the soft tissues, such as cartilage and muscle, a doctor may order an MRI scan, which uses a magnetic field and radio waves to create computerized, three-dimensional images of structures in your body.
+To better view the structure of a bone or the soft tissues, such as cartilage and muscle, a doctor may order an MRI scan, which uses a magnetic field and radio waves to create computerized, three-dimensional images of structures in your body.

 Before the test, the doctor may inject a contrast dye into your vein.
-This dye helps to enhance the MRI image.
+This dye helps enhance the MRI image.

-CT Scan
+CT Scans

-Bone Scan
+Bone Scans

 The doctor may recommend a bone scan instead of an MRI scan if you have a medical implant, such as a pacemaker, which may affect the magnets in the scanner.

 Areas of bone growth or repair show up as bright spots on the image.
 This can indicate an infection.
+If the scan is positive, further testing is required.

-Tissue Culture
+Tissue Cultures

-Bone Biopsy
+Bone Biopsies

-Our Research and Education in Bone and Joint Infections
+Our Research and Education in Osteomyelitis

 Learn more about our research and professional education opportunities.